Group Tour FAQs

 Yes.
 The Museum Store carries a unique array of items, including a wide variety of books, clothing, mugs, magnets, posters and postcards.
 You are sure to find the perfect gift or a keepsake to remind you of your trip to Eastern State.
 We accept Visa, MasterCard, American Express, Discover, and cash.

 Absolutely!
 Eastern State may be the most photogenic place you see in years!
+We ask that you honor our photography policies while visiting.

 No, waivers are no longer required for daytime tours.
 However, keep in mind that Eastern State Penitentiary remains in a state of semi-ruin.
 Visitors should exercise caution, and stay within the clearly marked public areas.